Khristophor/khristophor.github.io/aboutme.md

 #### My past

 I spent quite a bit of time in post-secondary education at Dalhousie and Saint Mary's studying everything from engineering and sciences to business.
-My indecisiveness got the better of me and eventually I wound up at New Brunswick Community College studying internet application development
+My indecisiveness got the better of me and eventually I wound up at New Brunswick Community College studying internet application development.
+While at NBCC I learned predominantly .NET technologies including but not limited to SQL, C#, ASP.NET, ASP MVC, and Windows Forms Applications.
+I also spent some time learning PHP, Java, business communications, and object oriented principles.

 #### My present